 Elements of Photography Things are small-sized text and are explained using lots of images.

-It also gives you tips, tools (such as depth of field calculator) and a quiz, although these, along with many tutorials, are hidden behind IAP (in-app purchases).
+It also gives you tips, tools (such as a depth of field calculator), and a quiz, although these, along with many tutorials, are hidden behind IAP (in-app purchases).

 Download from Google Play Store: Elements of Photography